My Path to Becoming a Rabbi and a Writer

 Volunteer

-The focus of my current volunteer work is creating feminine hygiene kits for girls in Cameroon, Africa so they can attend school during their monthly periods and not fall behind their male classmates.
+The focus of my recent volunteer work is creating feminine hygiene kits for girls in Cameroon, Africa so they can attend school during their monthly periods and not fall behind their male classmates.
 When I learned about this project of The Sarah Allen Sisterhood Women’s Ministry of the First African Methodist Episcopal Church, I asked if we could create a partnership, adding an additional site at our synagogue.
 It was the spring of 2016, and I found myself sickened by the racist, sexist, Islamophobic, xenophobic and anti-Semitic voices rising in our nation.
 I felt compelled to create a community of people across the belief spectrum, who ascribe to the shared values of respect and inclusiveness.
 To our synagogue, I invited a Muslim community, neighbors, students from local schools, and people from nearby faith communities.

 Today, we are known as the Seattle Limbe Sewing Circle.
 We are a multi-faith, multi-race, multi-ethnic and intergenerational community who meets regularly to help restore dignity to girls in Cameroon and to build a more understanding and tolerant community here in Seattle.
-If you find yourself in Seattle, and want to join us, contact me, and we’ll be happy to welcome you.
+If you find yourself in Seattle, and want to join, contact me, and we’ll be happy to welcome you.

 My Mission Today